erin-rtfm/Deeni/Cirriculum/Chapter 1: Greetings, Goodybes, and Useful Phrases/Lesson 4: Goodbye.md

 _Shu'_ means _well._ It is an adverb.
 This means it talks about an adjective, verb, or another adverb.
 It always comes before the thing it talks about.

 - Shu' yvstlh-sri~': Well-made
-- Shu' stlhsri~': Well done
+- Shu' stlh-sri~': Well done
-- Shu' nashlhda: I run well
+- Shu' nashlh-da: I run well
 - Shu' 'aaxu: Smoothly